Potato-Development/funstuff/README.md

 ## Roadmap

-- [ ] Larger sound functionality with error and success sounds
+    WIP - Work in Progress │ NTD - Next to Do │ TD - To Do

-- [ ] Original Notepad app
+- [ ] Larger sound functionality with error and success sounds - WIP
-- [ ] Internet Explorer recreation with one website
+- [ ] Original Notepad app - WIP
-- [ ] Windows Live Messenger with friends and chat tab
+- [ ] Internet Explorer recreation with one website - TD
-- [ ] Complex horror experience with many features
+- [ ] Windows Live Messenger with friends and chat tab - TD
-- [ ] Fake Windows update icon (credit to [edamame-maru](https://github.com/edamame-maru))
+- [ ] Complex horror experience with many features - TD
-- [ ] Functionality to choose the desktop background
+- [ ] Functionality to choose the desktop background - NTD
-- [ ] Bigger default window size and the ability to resize
+- [ ] Bigger default window size and the ability to resize - NTD

 ## License